-It’s a crazy and fascinating story, but Australian Shepherds were actually first bred in Europe in the Pyrenees Mountains between France and Spain.
+It’s a crazy and fascinating story, but the Australian Shepherd was actually first bred in Europe in the Pyrenees Mountains between France and Spain.
 The Basque people, who were indigenous to that area, took the “Pyrenean Shepherd” with them when they migrated to Australia.

 Without a doubt, the first thing that you’ll notice – and the thing you’ll most remember – about the Australian Shepherd is their eyes.
 They can have a multitude of colors from brown to blue to green, but many are born with crystal clear blue eyes that are striking.
 They also often have unique features, like eyes that are each a different color, or an eye that is half one color and have another color.